mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 #### Horizontal axis

 An APE graph summarises performance across a large range of application types (x-axis).
-The 3 variables that define application types are squashed into one value, theta defined in part 1, which is also the negative Bayes threshold, which can then be shown in 1 dimension.
+The 3 variables that define application types are squashed into one value, $\theta$, which is also the negative Bayes threshold, to represent application parameters in 1 dimension.
 It works because different application types correspond to the same Bayes thresholds.
-All examples below map to a threshold of c.0.916 so they are represented by the same x value in the APE plot.
+All examples below map to a threshold of c.0.916, so they are represented by the same value on the APE x-axis.

 ```scala
 val app1 = AppParameters(0.2, 10, 1)